 |Grace Period||9-day period after the maturity date to adjust CD without incurring a penalty|

-Opening a Discover Bank CD is a straightforward process that requires some personal information.
-First, you’ll enter basic information, including your name, Social Security number or taxpayer ID, date of birth and mother’s maiden name.
-Then, you’ll enter your account information, which includes your address and contact information.
-Most importantly, you’ll also select your CD’s term limit and APY, plus how much you wish to deposit.
+To open a Discover Bank CD, you’ll enter basic information on their website, including your name, Social Security number or taxpayer ID, date of birth and mother’s maiden name.
+Then you’ll enter your contact information.
+Most importantly, you’ll also select your CD’s term and enter the amount you wish to deposit.

-Once your Discover Bank CD matures, you will have the option of either withdrawing the sum or letting it roll over into another term, thereby accumulating more interest but also lengthening the penalty phase for withdrawing from a CD.
+Once your Discover Bank CD matures, you will have the option of either withdrawing the balance or letting it roll over into another term, thereby accumulating more interest but, once again, making the funds unavailable for withdrawal without penalty.

-Discover Bank automatically renews the CD at the same term and rate if you choose not to adjust anything.
+Discover Bank automatically renews the CD at the same term if you choose not to adjust anything.